guardtime/logksi/test/TEST-README.md

  TEST-README      - You are reading it right now. convert-to-memory-test.sh
-                  - helper scrip that converts regular test to valgrind memory test (unix only).
+                  - helper scrip that converts regular test to valgrind memory test.
 Should not be called by the user.
-                    Is used by memory-test.sh internally. windows-test.bat - run tests on windows platform. test.sh          - run tests on unix platform. memory-test.sh   - run valgrind memory tests.
+                    Is used by memory-test.sh internally. test.sh          - run tests.
+ memory-test.sh   - run valgrind memory tests.
 ```